This post may contain affiliate links. Please read my disclosure policy.

-I love the spicy Thai salad Panera recipe (from Panera Bread restaurant), so I decided to try to replicate a copycat version at home.
-Let me tell you, I think it's really good!
+I love the spicy Panera Thai chicken salad (from Panera Bread restaurant), so I decided to try to replicate a copycat version at home.
+Let me tell you, I think it's fabulous!

 A great dinner salad that's full of flavors.
 Lettuce, chicken, bell pepper, edamame, carrots, cilantro, slivered almonds, and a wonderful peanut dressing with a little bit of spice.